kaanklky/quick-simc/README.md

 > No queue, no CLI, no desktop app.
 Just a browser tab.
 Paste, click, done.

 > **How does it work?**
 > SimulationCraft is compiled to WebAssembly with Emscripten (pthreads + SharedArrayBuffer).
 The whole simulation runs client-side in a Web Worker using all available cores.
 The Node server does nothing but serve static files, issue cross-origin-isolation headers (required for SharedArrayBuffer), and optionally gate access behind a login.
 A Service Worker caches the WASM bundle so repeat visits are instant.
+The WASM file is pre-compressed at build time (brotli + gzip) and served with the matching `Content-Encoding`, so it stays under Cloudflare's 100 MB proxy limit and downloads fast even on slow links.
 Dangerous config directives (`output=`, `html=`, `json=`, `input=`, `save_*`) are stripped before the config reaches simc.

 ## Running locally